SkyWalker9955/HomeLabCodebase/README.md

 Common primitives live in the `Shared` project.
 Open `Shared/Shared.sln` to work with the shared library and its tests.

-`Client` contains a small TypeScript application that uses Axios to retrieve the `/weatherforecast` endpoint exposed by `WebApi`.
+`Client` hosts a SvelteKit front end that can interact with the API exposed by `WebApi`.

 ## Running the API